NilssonMN/Webshop-school--project/README.md

 ## 🏪 Webshop-school-project ##

 This is a basic Java app for managing customers, products, and orders.
-It uses plain Java and SQLite and is made for a school project to cover the required tasks.
+It uses plain Java and SQLite and is made for a school project.
 ---

 ## 📦Tech Stack